vukbatanovic/SCStemmers/README.md

 ## References
 If you wish to use this package in your paper or project, please include a reference to the following paper in which it was presented:

-***Reliable Baselines for Sentiment Analysis in Resource-Limited Languages: The Serbian Movie Review Dataset***, Vuk Batanović, Boško Nikolić, Milan Milosavljević, in Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016), Portorož, Slovenia (2016).
+**[Reliable Baselines for Sentiment Analysis in Resource-Limited Languages: The Serbian Movie Review Dataset](http://www.lrec-conf.org/proceedings/lrec2016/pdf/284_Paper.pdf)**, Vuk Batanović, Boško Nikolić, Milan Milosavljević, in Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016), pp. 2688-2696, Portorož, Slovenia (2016).

 Be sure to also cite the original paper of each stemmer you use:
 * For the greedy and optimal subsumption-based stemmers for Serbian: *[A Suffix Subsumption-Based Approach to Building Stemmers and Lemmatizers for Highly Inflectional Languages with Sparse Resources](http://infoteka.bg.ac.rs/pdf/Eng/2008/INFOTHECA_IX_1-2_May2008_23a-33a.pdf)*, Vlado Kešelj, Danko Šipka, Infotheca 9(1-2), 23a-33a (2008).